Public Art Program

 Calgary artist Ron Moppett’s richly coloured mosaic wall has transformed Riverfront Lane – East Village’s first pedestrian-only street – into an outdoor art gallery.
-Rest on one of the benches and lose yourself in the five vast panels that depict the genesis of the area.
+Rest on one of the benches and lose yourself in the five vast panels of the SAMEWAYBETTER/READER, which depicts the genesis of the area.

 Julian Opie’s computerized pop art features LED-animated figures continuously strolling through mini street scenes.
 East Village’s first permanent public art installation, Promenade reflects the endless flow of the Bow River it overlooks and the continuous movement of life through East Village.

 Bloom by Michel de Broin is the third permanent art installation to come to East Village. de Broin was inspired by the encounter of the natural landscape of St. Patrick's Island and the surrounding urban cityscape.
 The monumental sculpture of streetlights blossomed, softly awakening the island and watching over it at night.

 LEARN MORE ABOUT FUTURE PUBLIC ART INSTALLATIONS IN EAST VILLAGE

 Temporary curated art is on display along RiverWalk

 The second rotation of curated temporary public art - The Field Manual: a compendium of local influence - by Calgary art collective Light & Soul brings exactly that to RiverWalk’s storage sheds, bridge abutments and bathrooms.

 Derek Besant’s enormous black and white photographs of various Calgarians – floating, with eyes closed, in water - comprised the first curated temporary public art in East Village.
 The contemplative images on the Langevin bridge abutments and along RiverWalk really made people stop.
 And talk about them.